 An environment is a place, setting, site, or structure made and affected by human, natural, or computationally generative activity.

 An object is an intangible, such as a dance performed at a specific time and place, or tangible, such as a manuscript, manifestation with cohesive properties that may be animate or inanimate, made by humans, generative artificial intelligence, or nature.
 Objects exist in many forms and types.
-Documents, which are records that take a form in media, are included within the context of objects for this paper.
+Documents, which are records that take a form in media, are included within the context of objects for this publication.

 2.2.
 Consider Notions of Heritage with Cultural Resources